 - Healthy Origins Probiotics

-This is the brand of lactic acid probiotics that I recommend.
-Healthy Origins probiotics contain 30 billion CFUs of bacteria, 8 individual strains, and they are also shelf-stable.
+This is a good brand of lactic acid probiotics.
+Healthy Origins probiotics contain lots of probiotic bacteria, 8 individual strains, and they are also shelf-stable.